JohanRUnal/JohanRUnal/README.md

 ### Hi there I'm Johan Rodriguez 👋

-MATHEMATICIAN. lOVE NUMBERS,MODELS,AI AND NEW CHALLENGES!.
+__MATHEMATICIAN. lOVE NUMBERS,MODELS,AI,PLAY DRUMS AND NEW CHALLENGES!.__

 Here are some ideas to get you started: